thunderrabbit/barefoot_rob/content/events/2022/06/26create-a-portrait-of-your-soul.en.md

 Have fun with dynamic meditation and enter inside your artwork...

-*“If you deeply believe your lucky star,*
+*“If you deeply believe in your lucky star,*
 <br>*you will become the master of the universe*
 <br>*with the power to transform material world*
 <br>*as well as your life…”*